adafruit/Adafruit_nRF52_Arduino/README.md

 ## BSP Installation

 There are two methods that you can use to install this BSP.
-We highly recommend the first option unless you with to participate in active development of this codebase via Github.
+We highly recommend the first option unless you wish to participate in active development of this codebase via Github.

 ### Recommended: Adafruit nRF52 BSP via the Arduino Board Manager